ethereum-optimism/optimism-monorepo/op-deployer/book/src/user-guide/known-limitations.md

 There's a flaw in this strategy, however.
-The release only includes the contracts that explicitly changed during that release. **This means that any contract not referenced as "updated" in the release notes is "in-development," and has not been audited or approved by governance.** Deploying all contracts from the release tag will therefore deploy a combination of prod-ready and in-development code.To get the version of the contract that will _actually_ run in prod, OP Deployer would have to reference all previous releases to get the correct combination of contracts.
+The release only includes the contracts that explicitly changed during that release. **This means that any contract not referenced as "updated" in the release notes is "in-development," and has not been audited or approved by governance.** Deploying all contracts from the release tag will therefore deploy a combination of prod-ready and in-development code.
+To get the version of the contract that will _actually_ run in prod, OP Deployer would have to reference all previous releases to get the correct combination of contracts.

-For example, to deploy on Holesky you will need to deploy contracts from versions `v1.8.0`, `v1.6.0`, and `v1.4.0`.
-On Sepolia and mainnet, we've been incrementally deploying implementation contracts so we just use the existing ¬implementations to work around this issue.
+For example, to deploy on Holesky you will need to deploy contracts from versions `op-contracts/v1.8.0`, `op-contracts/v1.6.0`, and `op-contracts/v1.3.0`.
+On
+Sepolia and mainnet, we've been incrementally deploying implementation contracts so we just use the existing ¬implementations to work around this issue.